francisfueconcillo/icms/README.md

 ### Security
-- Identity Providers can be integrated for Authentication
+- Identity Providers can be integrated for Authentication.
+2FA can be enabled in identity provider
-- 2FA can be integrated with the identity provider
+- RBAC control is provided by AWX with user groups
-- RBAC control is provided by AWX
+- All communication are encrypted and TLS-enabled

 ### Scalability and Extensibility